miman/docker-srv-hosting/readme.md

 ## Usage

+### Use config from previous installations

+Some services has support for inporting config from installations done on previous machines.

+For these you need to go into the specific folders & run the scripts named **restore-from-backup.sh**

+This is supported for:
+* headscale
+* nginx-reverse-proxy

+### Install services
 To install the different services you just run, this will ask you for which services you want to install
 ```
 ./install.sh